Jun 14, 2019

 [RADIOLAB INTRO]

-PAT WALTERS: Hey this is G, a Radiolab mini series, episode two.
-I’m Pat Walters.
-And in episode one we told the story of a guy who was given an IQ test when he was a boy, and it changed the course of his life.
-Not for the better.
+PAT WALTERS: Hey this is G, a Radiolab mini series.
+Episode two.
+I'm Pat Walters.
+And in episode one, we told the story of a guy who was given an IQ test when he was a boy, and it changed the course of his life—not for the better.
 His name was Darryl, but he came to be known as Larry P. He took on that pseudonym when he became the center of a court case that basically put the IQ test itself on trial.
 For months, lawyers presented evidence that the tests Darryl took were racially-biased.
 And in 1979, a federal judge banned the IQ test for use on African American children for making decisions about special education in the state of California.
-The test could still be given to white kids, Hispanic kids, Asian kids, just not to black kids.
+The test could still be given to white kids, Hispanic kids, Asian kids, just not to Black kids.

 PAT: And as you can imagine, this has caused some issues.